 What is Cassava, the Yuca Plant, aka Manioc?

 Cassava is a tropical root crop scientifically known as Manihot esculenta.
-Also called yuca or manioc, it produces starchy underground tubers that serve as a major food source for millions.
+It produces starchy underground tubers that serve as a major food source for millions.

 It grows widely across Africa, Asia, and Latin America due to its ability to survive in poor soils and dry conditions.